DarrenProng/Hardware-Production/README.md

 ![Image of Top](https://raw.githubusercontent.com/DarrenProng/Hardware-Production/master/images/TEA5767_soldered.jpg)

+Soldering all 40pins isn't necessary, I only soldered the pins I was using, and two on the far end of the header.

 I also left my male 40-pin header plugged in, so I didnt lose it.
 However, you'll notice it doesn't rest flush up agaisnt the the female header.
 This could potentially damage both headers as well as the device.

 Best practice would be to disconnect from the PI each time your completed testing.

-![Image of PI](https://raw.githubusercontent.com/DarrenProng/Hardware-Production/master/images/PI_tea5767_PCB.JPG)

 You can now solder on a length of wire (up to you how long) to act as the antenna.
 Solder this in a similar way as you did with the via's.

+![Image of PI](https://raw.githubusercontent.com/DarrenProng/Hardware-Production/master/images/PI_tea5767_PCB.JPG)

+PS.
+Ignore the jumper wire from the ground trace to pin 5.
+This was where I made a critical error in my fritzing design.
+The updated .fzz has fixed this issue.

  Next and final step for assembly, attach your PI to the base plate of the acryllic enclosure with the ordered hardware and printed standoffs.

  ![Image of Hardware](https://raw.githubusercontent.com/DarrenProng/Hardware-Production/master/images/PI_Hardware.JPG)

  Do one hole at a time.
 Keep the device firmly planted on a flat surface. (hang over on hole on the edge of a table for example) place the standoffs in between the board and the base plate.
 Line up the holes, and insert a screw.
 While keeping the screw in place with your small philips head screw driver, place a nut on the threads with the needle nose pliers.
 The pliers are to be help still, just keep the nut from turning.
 Use the screwdriver to tighten, just until enough threads are engaged to hold the screw in place.
 Repeat for all four holes.
 Final step is to tighten down snugly, not firmly, on all four screws.

+You can now attach all parts of the enclosure to the base, and plug in the PCB/device combo into the GPIO pins.

 The final product:

 ![Image of Case](https://raw.githubusercontent.com/DarrenProng/Hardware-Production/master/images/PI_IOPanel.JPG)

-You can now attach all parts of the enclosure to the base, and plug in the PCB/device combo into the GPIO pins.

 ### Test Code

 The first step in making sure your PI will be able to play music will be its ability to first boot up, then to enable I2C devices, then to detect that the PI can recognize the sensor.

-###